arivera007/HB-Solo-Final-Project/README.md

 # Tweet America
-Maps sentiment of the tweets in USA.
+Maps sentiment of the tweets about an specific term in USA locatios.
 Hackbright Final Project.
 100% my code.

 ## Contents